navnit75/project-learn-machine-learning/Notes/01-Preprocessing/README.md

 # ENCODING THE CATEGORICAL DATA:

-- Its hard for ML models to understand character data
+- Its hard for ML models to understand character based categorical data
-- Hence the requirement arises to change these data to the numerical data.
+- Hence the requirement arises to change these data to the numerical format.
 - The process is called as ENCODING of the data.
-- Changing the categorical data
+- For ex.
+Below `France` is changes to `(1 0 0)`

 ## VARIETY ONE